 Condition Dial position A driver or driver and passenger in the front seat.
 0 Five persons in the front and rear seats.
-1 Five persons in the front and rear seats and luggage in the boot within the limits of maximum permissible vehicle weight.
-2 A driver and luggage in the boot within the limits of maximum permissible vehicle weight.
+1 Five persons in the front and rear seats and luggage in the boot within the limits of maximum permissible vehicle weight and maximum permissible axle weight.
+2 A driver and luggage in the boot within the limits of maximum permissible vehicle weight and maximum permissible axle weight.
 3